HITECHCRIME/HC_SG128_Roped/README.md

 ## Lyrics

 ```
-fuck it on BLO-ssom
+blame it on BLOSSOM
-some of them like arson
+SOME OF THEM LIKE ARSON
-fuckin' then larcens broke all
+fuckin' then larcens (fucking being nicer) BROKE ALL

-suck it all right on
+suck it all righteooo-
-all the gang get it on
+-s all the gang get it on
-this place up
+- - - - this place up

 got it all roghten
-totally would have i gotten that but
+totally would have i gotten facts but
 i'd rather say no

 stick it in the pocket for survival
-hide it in breath, wrapped up
+hide it in breath, wrapped up?
-or dig it up, graveyard
+dig it up, graveyard

 suck it up braveheart